PappasBrent/pappasbrent.github.io/typ/teaching-statement.typ

-Four of these students discovered an interest in research while taking a course for which I served in a teaching capacity, with Adam, Michael, and David being enrolled in lab sessions I led as a GTA for COP~3402 in 2025, and Rasmin being a student in the section of COP~3402 I taught in 2026.
+Four of these students discovered an interest in research while taking a course for which I served in a teaching capacity, with Adam, Michael, and David being enrolled in lab sessions I led as a GTA for COP~3402 in 2025, and Rasmin being a student in the section of COP~3402 I was the instructor of record for in 2026.
 //
 The work this team of students has produced has led to a publication currently under review at the 49th IEEE/ACM International Conference on Software